collectiveaccess/ProvidenceDocs/_source/providence/user/editing/metadataelements.rst

 Metadata elements can be created and edited through the CollectiveAccess interface.

-.. note:: If you have not installed CollectiveAccess yet, or if you would like to install one of the available Metadata Standards, it may be preferable to configure Providence using Profiles.
+.. note:: If you have not installed CollectiveAccess yet, or if you would like to install one of the available Metadata Standards, it may be preferable to configure Providence using `Profiles <file:///Users/charlotteposever/Documents/ca_manual/providence/user/dataModelling/Profiles.html>`_.
 You can then make changes to your system by configuring Metadata Elements individually.
 For more detailed information about what Metadata Elements are and how they work, please visit API: Metadata Elements and Attributes.

 Creating a New Metadata Element
 -------------------------------